shriyanyamali/LexFlow/README.md

 4. **Run The Following Command To Open Jupyter Notebook:** `jupyter notebook`
 5. **Using The Progam:** Click on each cell—from top to bottom—and press `Shift` + `Enter` and enter each input as prompted.

-#### Made by Shriyan Yamali.

 Contact me at <a href="https://mail.google.com/mail/?view=cm&fs=1&to=srujanshriyan@gmail.com">srujanshriyan@gmail.com</a>

 Check out my website at <a href="https://shriyanyamali.github.io/">https://shriyanyamali.github.io/</a>

-This file was last updated on 8/22/2024.
+This file was last updated on 9/1/2024.

-Copyright © 2024.
-Shriyan Yamali All rights reserved.
+Made by Shriyan Yamali.